 What you should know about liquid diets is that this kind of diet involves replacing all solid, whole food with smoothies, juice, frozen bars, soups or some kind of combination of any or all of these products.
-The results from liquid diet appears very quick in weight loss and this is simply because you limit calories severely when you decide to cut out whole foods.
+The results from liquid diet appear very quick in weight loss and this is simply because you limit calories severely when you decide to cut out whole foods.

 Weight loss is noticed when you consume fewer calories than you burn.
 A normal person needs about 2,000 calories per day to maintain current body weight.
-You should keep in mind that most liquid diets contain 600 to 1,000 calories per day, which means that you are creating a large deficit essentially starving yourself and that will result into inevitably losing weight.
-You shouldn’t confuse a liquid weight loss diet with an all liquid diet that is recommended after or before certain surgeries or medical procedures.
+You should keep in mind that most liquid diets contain 600 to 1,000 calories per day, which means that you are creating a large deficit essentially starving yourself and that will result in inevitably losing weight.
+You shouldn’t confuse a liquid weight loss diet with an all-liquid diet that is recommended after or before certain surgeries or medical procedures.
 These diets aren’t made to be low in calories, but to be gentler on the gut and easier to digest.

 Talk to Your Doctor

 Before deciding to go on a liquid diet, it is very important to talk to your health care provider.
-Certain people like diabetics who take insulin, pregnant or nursing women should not try liquid diet.
+Certain people like diabetics who take insulin, pregnant or nursing women should not try a liquid diet.
 If your doctor approves, meet with a registered dietitian.
 He should give you some great tips and can help you to come up with ideas on how to do the diet safely and also to recommend you some commercial options that might make the liquid diet more convenient.
 It is very important to remember to get all the recommended minerals and vitamins each day, as well to stay in the safe ranges of calories.
-According to some studies there is no conclusive evidence to support that getting calories in liquid form, with the exception of soup has an effect on body weight or energy intake.
+According to some studies, there is no conclusive evidence to support that getting calories in liquid form, with the exception of soup has an effect on body weight or energy intake.